 Company-sponsored retirement accounts such as the 401(k) and 403(b) are offered to many full-time employees.
 These are tax-deferred accounts in which money is invested before taxes are taken out.
 This means the contributions are deducted from income and no taxes are paid on that portion of income.
 However, employees have to pay taxes on the money when it's withdrawn at a later point, usually in retirement.

 Traditional IRAs have the same deferred-tax advantage and, like a 401(k), the money is intended to be used during retirement.
 It's a good option for the many workers who don't have access to employer-sponsored plans.
 There is a limitation on how much money can be put into the account each year, though.
-In 2014 and 2015, the limit is $5,500; those over 50 years old can contribute an extra $1,000 each year.
+For 2018, the limit is $5,500; those over 50 years old can contribute an extra $1,000 each year.
+For 2019, the basic limit will rise $500 to $6,000, and taxpayers over 50 will still be able to contribute an extra $1,000.

 You can open an IRA through most large financial institutions such as banks and brokerage firms.
 As with a 401(k), once the money is deposited in an IRA, you need to choose where to invest it.
 While a 401(k) account usually offers a limited number of investment choices, with an IRA you can invest in any publically traded company, exchange traded fund, or mutual fund.
 The access to more investment options and the lack of administrative fees make IRAs a popular retirement savings option.
 However, many employers match employee contributions to retirement accounts, often paying 50 cents for every dollar the employee saves, up to a set amount.
 If this is the case, it's best to fund your 401(k) to maximize your match before funding an IRA.